Unbiased Markov chain Monte Carlo with couplings: Unbiased estimation from coupled chains

-Once we have run the first two steps of Algorithm \ref{alg:Unbiased-estimator-avg}, we can store $X_{k}$ and $(X_{t},Y_{t-1})$ for $k+1\leq t\leq m$ for later use: the test function $h$ does not have to be specified at run-time.

-One typically resorts to thinning the output of an MCMC sampler if the test function of interest is unknown at run-time, if the memory cost of storing long chains is prohibitive, or if the cost of evaluating the test function of interest is significant compared to the cost of each MCMC iteration \citep[e.g.][]{owen2017statistically}.
-This is also possible in the proposed framework: one can consider a variation of Algorithm \ref{alg:Unbiased-estimator-avg} where each call to the Markov kernels $P$ and $\bar{P}$ would be replaced by multiple calls.
+We conclude this section with a few remarks on practical implementations.
+First, the test function $h$ does not have to be specified at run-time in Algorithm \ref{alg:Unbiased-estimator-avg}.
+One can store the coupled chains and choose the test function later.
+Also, one typically resorts to thinning the output of an MCMC sampler if the memory cost of storing chains is prohibitive, or if the cost of evaluating the test function of interest is significant compared to the cost of each MCMC iteration \citep[e.g.][]{owen2017statistically}.
+This is feasible in the proposed framework: one could consider a variation of Algorithm \ref{alg:Unbiased-estimator-avg} where each call to the Markov kernels $P$ and $\bar{P}$ would be replaced by multiple calls to them.
+We also observe that the proposed estimators can take values outside of the range of the test function $h$; for instance they can take negative values even if the range of the test function contains only non-negative values.

-Algorithm \ref{alg:Unbiased-estimator-avg} terminates after $\tau$ calls to $\bar{P}$ and $\max(1,m+1-\tau)$ calls to $P$.
-For the proposed couplings, calls to $\bar{P}$ are approximately twice as expensive as calls to $P$.
-Therefore, the cost of $H_{k:m}(X,Y)$ is comparable to $2\tau + \max(1,m+1-\tau)$ iterations of the underlying MCMC algorithm.
-This cost is random and will generally depend on the specific coupling underlying the estimator.

-As in regular Monte Carlo estimation, the use of a fixed computation budget yielding a random number of complete estimator calculations requires care.
-The naive approach -- to take the average of completed estimators and discard ongoing calculations -- can produce biased results \citep{Glynn1990}.
-Still, unbiased estimation is possible, as in Corollary 7 of the aforementioned article.

-In addition to estimating integrals, it is often of interest to visualize the target distribution.
-We use our estimator to construct histograms for the marginal distributions of $\pi$ by targeting $\mathbb{E}_\pi[\mathds{1}(X(i)\in A)]$ for various intervals $A$, where $X(i)$ denotes the $i$-th component of $X$.
-We can also obtain confidence intervals for these histogram probabilities by computing the variance of the estimators of $\mathbb{E}_{\pi}[\mathds{1}(X(i) \in A)]$.
-Such histograms are presented in Section \ref{sec:illustrations} with $95$\% confidence intervals as grey vertical boxes and point estimates as black vertical bars.
-Note that the proposed estimators can take values outside the range of the test function $h$, so that the proposed histograms may include negative values as probability estimates; see \citet{jacob2015nonnegative} on the possibility of non-negative unbiased estimators.
+Finally, we stress the difficulty inherent in choosing an initial distribution $\pi_0$.
+The estimators are unbiased for any choice of $\pi_0$, including point masses, but this choice has an impact on both the computing cost and the variance.
+There is also a choice about whether to draw $X_0$ and $Y_0$ independently from $\pi_0$ or not; in our experiments we use independent draws.
+We will see in Section \ref{subsec:Random-Walk-Metropolis-bimodal} that unfortunate choices of initial distributions can severely affect the performance of the proposed estimators.
+This suggests trying more than one choice of initialization, especially in the setting of multimodal targets.
+Overall the choice of $\pi_0$ and its relative importance compared to standard MCMC are open questions.